List of awards and nominations received by Amy Macdonald

 This is a list of awards and nominations received by Scottish singer–songwriter Amy Macdonald.
+As of July 2026, Macdonald has won a combined total of twenty three awards, including six Scottish Music Awards, three Swiss Music Awards, two ECHO Awards and two NRJ Music Awards nominations.
+She has gained accolades out-with music – in 2013, she was shortlisted in the Scottish Fashion Icon category at the Scottish Fashion Awards 2013.
+She was shortlisted again in 2014 and won the award.

 Macdonald won Best Newcomer at the 2008 Tartan Clef Awards and Best Newcomer at the 2008 Silver Clef Awards.
-In December 2008 she was voted "Scottish person of the year" by The Daily Record.
-Macdonald performed, along with U2, at the German 2009 Echo Awards, where she won an award in the category "Best International Newcomer".
+In December 2008 she was voted Scottish Person of the Year" by The Daily Record.
+Her success continued in 2009, with her debut album This Is the Life and its title track receiving the award for Best International Album and Best International Song at the 2009 Swiss Music Awards respectively.
+She performed alongside U2 at the 2009 Echo Awards in Germany, where she won the Best International Newcomer award.
 She also won Best International Album and Best International Song at the 2009 Swiss Music Awards.

-In 2010, Macdonald won "Best Album" for A Curious Thing, at the annual Tartan Clef awards on 20 November in Glasgow.
-Also, Macdonald won "Best International Album Rock/Pop" with A Curious Thing at the Swiss Music Awards in March 2011.
-Furthermore, Macdonald won "Best International Rock/Pop Female" at the Echo Awards.
+In 2010, she won the Best Album Award for A Curious Thing at the annual Tartan Clef awards on 20 November in Glasgow.
+Additionally, Macdonald won the Best International Album Rock/Pop award with A Curious Thing at the Swiss Music Awards in March 2011.
+Furthermore, Macdonald won Best International Rock/Pop Female at the 2011 Echo Awards.
 On 23 August 2013, Macdonald performed at the 46th Sopot International Song Festival in Poland with her songs "This Is the Life" and "Slow It Down".
 She was awarded there a special prize by the Radio RMF FM.
-In 2013, Macdonald was shortlisted for the Scottish Fashion Awards "Scottish Fashion Icon 2013".
-She was shortlisted again in 2014 and won the award.